arnabsaha16/dl4h-ecgqa-arnabs3/README.md

       $ pip install --editable ./
 * Importing pretrained checkpoints (around 1 GB) related to upperbound experiments for W2V+CMSC+RLM and for LLM modeling using OpenAI models like gpt-4.1.
 These are readily available in the Hugging Face repository (https://huggingface.co/wanglab/ecg-fm) related to one of the reference papers () provided within the above Github repositories.

+*Notes:*
-*Note:* Referring to the last point above, there is dependency on 2 Github repositories: Jwoo5/ecg-qa and Jwoo5/fairseq-signals for this paper.
+1. Referring to the last point above, there is dependency on 2 Github repositories: Jwoo5/ecg-qa and Jwoo5/fairseq-signals for this paper.
 The same will need to be cloned to the runtime environment used for running the implementation steps explained here.
 However, only the fairseq-signals codebase needs installation that too in 'editable' mode installation, which means the package is linked to your local source tree.
 Any changes you make to the code after installation are immediately reflected without needing to reinstall.

-*Note*: Please refer the README.md file of the official Github repository for this research paper - https://github.com/Jwoo5/ecg-qa (along with the README file added in the fairseq-signals repository discussed above) for the following details:
+2. Please refer the README.md file of the official Github repository for this research paper - https://github.com/Jwoo5/ecg-qa (along with the README file added in the fairseq-signals repository discussed above) for the following details:
 - Dataset structure of the 2 repositories, both for the ECG waveforms and Question-Answer samples
 - Codelines to read a sample ECG data as well as already mapped ECG IDs to QA samples pre-loaded into the ECG-QA repository.
 The ECG files are mapped to both the template and paraphrased versions of the Questions in the QA dataset and the resulting mapping JSON files are stored in separate folders.
 - Most of the preprocessing, experimentation and LLM modeling steps listed below, although some of the codes needed to be modified (copies of those programs uploaded in this repository) to make it compatible with the Python version and its dependencies available as of the documentation of this paper.